Dr. Peter Iver Kaufman

 Profile

-Dr. Peter Iver Kaufman studies the political cultures of late antiquity, medieval, and early modern Europe and North Africa.
-He has written 13 books, the latest of which, Safety First: Imperium, Discontent, and Augustine, was published in 2024.
-He is the author of more than 60 articles on authority, religious conflict, and literary history, which have appeared in, among other journals, Leadership and the Humanities, Journal of Late Antiquity, Harvard Theological Review, Archiv für Reformationsgeschichte, and Journal of the American Academy of Religion.
+He is the author of more than 60 articles on authority, religious conflict, and literary history, which have appeared in journals such as Leadership and the Humanities, Journal of Late Antiquity, Harvard Theological Review, Archiv für Reformationsgeschichte, and Journal of the American Academy of Religion.
 He has also edited six books, ranging from studies of charisma to others on leadership and Elizabethan culture.
+He was founding editor and, for six years, editor-in-chief of the Religion Around series for Pennsylvania State University Press and the founding editor and, for 10 years, editor-in-chief of the journal Religions.

 Kaufman teaches introductory leadership studies courses, such as Leadership and the Humanities and Justice and Civil Society, as well as advanced courses on political, cultural, and religious leaders in late antiquity and early modern Europe.